Natur Cymru 2001 – 2017

 The financial model was as challenging as ever, but with publication reduced from quarterly to biannual mailing (but with a slight increase in individual edition size), it was hoped that the magazine could be made financially self-sustaining on an equivalent subscriber base – a group of people who had already proven themselves very loyal to the magazine.
 Government funding would no longer be required.

 Natur Cymru Ltd generously agreed to transfer its assets to INCC and wrote to its past subscribers to inform them of the forthcoming changes.
 INCC recruited a part time editor / production manager in August 2020.
-The first edition was to be subsidised by the remaining Crowdfund assets and generous grant support from the Waterloo Foundation.
+The first edition was to be subsidised by the remaining Crowdfund assets and generous grant support from the Waterloo Foundation and the Morgan Parry Foundation.
 The magazine re-launch is scheduled with its first new edition in January 2021 – picking up at edition number 63, where it left off in 2017.